To improve Sharpe Ratio you'll need to first increase your depth in understanding it. Sharpe ratio is comprised of two main components:

 (2) Average Return: On EquitySim we take the daily change between each day, and take the average of those returns.

-Unlike Volatility, historical returns are NOT a good indicator of the future returns of a company.
-This is where your skill comes into play, there is yet a "crystal ball" that can predict future prices, but it is the job of an active manager to choose which companies will outperform.
+Unlike Volatility, historical returns are NOT a good indicator of the future returns of an investment.
+This is where your skill comes into play, the job of an active manager to choose which investments will outperform.

 1) Set a daily volatility goal you'd like your portfolio to achieve

 2) Find investments that help you achieve these goals

 The volatility filter can be used here (sometimes found under advanced filters):